-On the 'auto re-calibration' page, which is shown in Figure 29, you can enable an automated estimation of the camera calibration parameters.
-In this case, the cameras remain calibrated even if their alignment is subject to variations.
+On the 'auto re-calibration' page, which is shown in Figure 31, you can enable an automated estimation of the calibration parameters.
+In this case, the system remains calibrated even if the optical alignment is subject to variations.
+For this process to work, it is necessary that the device has been calibrated once before with the manual calibration procedure (see Section 9.6).